Welcome to our bear page! If you have any questions about bears or our bear programs on DVD, just send us a message!

 The first time we met an American Black Bear ("black bear") was one day when we were new to mountain hiking, and were having lunch near a loud stream.
 Lunch was homemade chicken-salad sandwiches.
 Of course a bear could smell that 3 or 4 miles away.
 Before long, a bear came to lunch.
 I was in a folding chair and when I turned my head, the bear was eye-level 2 feet from me.
 It was a sub-adult bear, out on his own for the first time, about a year and a half years old.
 We exited up the hill to the road with our food.
 The bear flipped my chair, tossed my hat, ate some potato chips from the ground, and followed us up.
 The bear finally was between us and the car so, naturally, I seized the opportunity and filmed the bear, walking around and then biting the front of my car.
 I wanted to keep the car forever because it had bear teeth marks on it.
 We went in search of a program about bears that we could bring home, at that time it was VHS tapes, but could not find one telling all about black bears, so we decided to produce our own.
 That started us down the road of our wonderful bear series, "Season of the Bear."
 The first one, "Volume 1: American Black Bear" was released in late 2002, and won a Bronze Remi Award for Nature and Wildlife Documentary and the 2003 Worldfest International Film Festival.

 "Season of the Bear, Volume 1: American Black Bear" is an overview of black bears, including ecology (habitat, diet, characteristics, etc.), and bear safety.
 It includes fabulous film from our first 8 years of tracking bears as well as agency guest speakers.
-Please note that the status of the American Black Bear in Louisiana and the U.S. resident black bear population map detailed on that program were accurate as of that time (early 2000's).
+Please note that the status of the American Black Bear in Louisiana and the U.S. resident black bear population map detailed on that program was accurate as of that time (early 2000's).
 Since then, the status of that bear and also the population maps have changed, as they were updated a decade later.
 The updated U.S. black bear map is then shown on Part 4: Southern Bears.
 Wildlife maps change every decade or so as they are updated by state and federal agencies, through their research.

 "Volume 2: Black Bear Cubs" came about as a direct result of Bear 1 viewers requesting more bear cub footage, and for this one we show newborn bears in the winter den, all the way up to adult bears - the first 2 years in the life of a black bear, plus family scenes and also some big adults.
 This one is quite endearing with the baby bears, the music is poignant on those scenes, and the scenery is spot on, complete with winter snow and searing summer afternoons.
 It took quite an effort to learn how to and actually film bear families in the wild.
 The newborn bears in the den were filmed at a local zoo, courtesy of Chestatee Wildlife Preserve.
 This film won 3 international film awards for excellence in documentary: Gold Classic Telly Award for Videography / Cinematography, 30th Annual International Telly Awards; won the Bronze Telly Award for Nature & Wildlife Documentary, 27th Annual International Telly Awards; won the Silver Remi Award for Ecology Environment - Conservation, 38th Annual WorldFest International Film Festival.
 It came out in 2005 - what a wonderful time we had making that one!
 But at times it was a little dicey out there in the woods with bear families.
 Never a problem with bears though.